endurodave/DelegateMQ/examples/sample_projects/EXAMPLES.md

 # ZeroMQ and serialize

 A ZeroMQ and `serialize` integrated with remote delegates example.
-Think of `serialize` a MessagePack-lite.
+Think of `serialize` a MessagePack-lite (one header file).
 See `zeromq_serializer` directory.

 | Interface | Interface Implementation |
 | --- | --- |